What is the Property Condition Assessment Process?

 6. Conduct the site inspection, satisfying all ASTM criteria of the Property Condition Assessment Process.

 The site inspection is a vital part of the property inspection report process.
-It is during this task that the PCA inspector walks the property, and examines all structural, cosmetic aspects of the lot.
+It is during this task that the PCA inspector walks the property, and examines all structural, and cosmetic aspects of the lot.
 Some of the many components to inspect are the plumbing, roofing, methane mitigation system, retaining walls, fire sprinklers, and more.
 In fact, there may be hundreds of other items to inspect during a property condition assessment.

 7. Prepare a final report detailing all findings and observations, as well as cost estimates for necessary repairs.